-Research associated with all of the themes identified through this review concentrated on explaining the opportunities for, and barriers to, THEI.
-Figure 6 summarises this in a visual way, to provide an overview of the literature in this field and to help researchers to identify opportunities for future research.
+Research associated with all of themes identified through this review concentrated on explaining the opportunities for, and barriers to, TEI.
+Figure six summarises this in a visual way, to provide an overview of the literature in this field and to help researchers to identify opportunities for future research.